Executive Summary

 In Japan, the current trade discount of small to large caps is at an extreme level.
 The last time such extreme widening took place in 2007/08.
 Subsequently there were 10 years of particularly good performance for small caps.
 Typically, as seen in the past 30 years, when the valuation cycle widens to this extreme, it tends to snap back.

 Unlike the large caps, the momentum has not taken off for Japan’s small to mid-caps (SMIDs).
 But once it does, it can offer equally attractive returns.
 We believe the impact of the Tokyo stock exchange (TSE) reforms will be a key trigger to unlock value in the SMIDs.
-There are far more of them in terms of absolute numbers of companies in the small to mid-cap space compared to large caps.
-A higher proportion of SMID stocks are trading below book compared to large caps.
+Not only are there far more of them in terms of absolute numbers of companies in the small to mid-cap space compared to large caps, a higher proportion of SMID stocks are also trading below book compared to large caps.
 See Fig 2.

-Fig 2: 39% of Japan’s SMIDs trade below book value
+Fig 2: 40% of Japan’s SMIDs trade below book value (Price to book < 1 as a % of companies)

-Fig 2: 39% of Japan’s SMIDs trade below book value
+Fig 2: 40% of Japan’s SMIDs trade below book value (Price to book < 1 as a % of companies)

-Hundreds of SMIDs also have solid balance sheets with net cash to market capitalisation as high as 70%.
-Fig 3 indicates the breakdown in the Russell/Nomura index of the percentage of companies with a net cash position categorised by market capitalisation; 58% of the small caps have net cash on balance sheet compared to 45% in large and mid-caps.
-Furthermore, the net cash in small cap stocks with net cash is about +18% of their market value.
-This level of cash facilitates easy share buybacks which in turn will improve the return on equity (ROE).
+Hundreds of SMIDs also have solid balance sheets, with some companies having as much as 70% of their market capitalisation consisting of net cash.
+Fig 3 indicates the breakdown in the various TOPIX market cap indices of the proportion of companies with a net cash position; 60% of the small caps have net cash on balance sheet compared to 41% in large caps.
+Furthermore, the net cash in small cap stocks with net cash is about 23% of the market value.
+This level of cash facilitates easy share buybacks, which in turn will improve the return on equity (ROE) and unlock value for shareholders.

 Fig 3: Higher proportion of small cap companies with net cash